Email Marketing for Coaches: The Complete 2026 Guide (With AI Templates)

 Landing Page

-A focused page with one job: convince visitors to download your lead magnet.
-No navigation menu, no sidebar, no distractions.
-Just a headline, a few bullet points about what they will get, and an email opt-in form.
-The best coaching landing pages convert at 30-50% because they speak directly to one specific pain point.
+One page with one job: get the freebie downloaded.
+No menu, no sidebar, no distractions.
+A headline, a few bullets on what they get, an email field.
+The best coaching landing pages convert at 30-50% because they speak to exactly one pain point.

 3